Town of Windsor, Wisconsin

 The first Census was conducted in 1790.
 The most recent Census was conducted in 2010.
 The next Decennial Census will be conducted in 2020.

 By comparison, the Canadian Census is conducted once every 5 years and is called a 'Quinquennial' Census.

 - A demonym is the name for a resident of a community which is usually derived from (or is related to) the name of that community.
 In other words, it's how residents of Windsor refer to themselves.
 It's important to note that there aren't any rules for taking a community's name and turning it into a demonym.
 A demonym is informal and while the majority of Windsor may use one name, keep in mind that others may use something different.

 A demonym for Windsor is Windsorites.

-For example: My uncle now lives in another state, yet he still thinks of himself as a Windsorites.
+For example: My friend now lives in another state, yet he still thinks of himself as a Windsorites.

 - FIPS Codes

 - In the past, the federal government created a set of codes that are used to uniquely identify States, Counties and Populated Places (such as a community like Windsor).
 These codes form the Federal Information Processing Standard. (specifically FIPS Document 55-3).

 The State Code consists of two digits, the County Code consists of three digits and the Place Code consists of five digits.
 The County and Place Codes must be used together with the State Code to be truly unique.